 Spousal Sponsorship Canada

-Applicant (person being sponsored) will become permanent resident upon landing in Canada, before the expiry date, which appears on visa.
-If you are looking to apply for spousal sponsorship inside Canada, once application is approved, applicant’s status will change from temporary to permanent.
+Applicant (person being sponsored) will become permanent resident upon landing in Canada, and must enter Canada before the expiry date, which appears on temporary visa.
+If you are looking to apply for spousal sponsorship inside Canada, application is being processed first and once approved, applicant’s status will change from temporary to permanent.
 Spousal sponsorship within Canada gives an opportunity to person being sponsored and living in Canada to apply for an Open-Work Permit.

 - a Canadian citizen, a person registered in Canada as an Indian under the Canadian Indian Act or a permanent resident,

 - living in Canada:

 - if you’re a Canadian citizen living outside Canada, you must show that you plan to live in Canada when your sponsored relative becomes a permanent resident.

 - You can’t sponsor someone if you’re a permanent resident living outside of Canada.